Want to pay off your mortgage faster than 30 years?

 - Using the same loan amount, but with a 20-year term at 3.625%, your monthly payment would be $1,450

-- You’d pay a few hundred more per month, but you would be mortgage-free in ten years less time
+- You’d pay a few hundred more per month, but you would be mortgage-free a decade sooner

 The best part?
-The savings on that 20-year mortgage would be over $65,000 if you kept it until it was paid off.
+The savings in interest on that 20-year mortgage would be over $65,000 if you kept the loan until it was paid off.

 Another benefit of refinancing to a shorter term is that you don’t have to start over with 30 more years.

-For many homeowners who are well into their original mortgage term, starting over with another 30 years might not make sense.
+For many homeowners who are well into their original mortgage term, starting over with another 30 years’ worth of interest might not make sense.

 2. Make extra principal payments